28 of the Best #WritingTips from Twitter

 Have you ever cared more for a fictional character than some of the people you meet in real life?
 As Berkeley Breathed once said, “I will go to my grave in a state of abject endless fascination that we all have the capacity to become emotionally involved with a personality that doesn’t exist.”

 The best writers possess the ability to take us right into the page, making us feel as though we know their characters intimately, inside and out.
 Do your characters a favor and portray their lives as truthfully and unflinchingly as you can.
+To download a character profile template to help you out, go here.

 19. Nonverbal cues make up 93% of our communication